ms-jagadeeshan/mystery/challenge-1/README.md

 2) Export as file
 <br>

-You can choose whatever you want.
+You can choose whatever you want.Export works for addition.
 <br>
 But when select subraction and choose to export as file it gives error  and eventhough when you choose 'to show results', it show the values in output console